opensumi/docs/docs/integrate/browser-extension/opensumi-devtools.en.md

 export interface AppConfig {
   ...
   /**
-   * 是否开启对 OpenSumi DevTools 的支持
+   * If enable the support for OpenSumi DevTools
-   * 默认值为 false
+   * The default is false
    */
   devtools?: boolean;
 }